Stove (album): Release and promotion

-On November 25, 2024, the same day she announced she would be embarking on an all-stadium tour throughout the UK and Ireland, she announced the album in a post on Instagram, now with the title The Right Person Will Stay, would be released on May 21, 2025 and that a song titled "Henry, Come On" would be pre-released.
+On November 25, 2024, the same day she announced she would be embarking on an all-stadium tour throughout the UK and Ireland, she announced the album in a post on Instagram, now with the title The Right Person Will Stay, would be released on May 21, 2025, and that a song titled "Henry, Come On" would be pre-released.
 On April 11, the song was released as the lead single from the album.
 In a later Instagram post from the same day, she revealed that the album had undergone a second name change and would no longer be released in May.
 This follows a pattern for Del Rey, whose last three albums, namely Did You Know That There's a Tunnel Under Ocean Blvd, Chemtrails over the Country Club, and Blue Banisters, all faced delayed release timelines.
 In April 2025, Del Rey headlined the Stagecoach Festival in Indio, California, where she performed three new tracks to be included on the album; "Stars Fell on Alabama", "Quiet in the South", and "57.5".

 On August 26, in an interview with W, Del Rey announced that the album's title was now Stove, and she was aiming for a release date around the end of January 2026.
 W previously leaked the working title of Classic through an Instagram post.
 Del Rey explained that the delayed release was a consequence of her decision to add six "autobiographical" songs to the album.
+Although the album was not released in early 2026, a new single, "White Feather Hawk Tail Deer Hunter", was released on February 17.
+Del Rey described the track as her "favorite song" and "the one I've been waiting for".

+On July 15, 2026, Del Rey announced in an Instagram post that Stove was due to be completed in the next month.
+The post included vinyl artwork for Stove, depicting a portrait of Del Rey with a floral border.
+She also announced that the additional material had been expanded into a separate companion album, with Stove described as "lovely and intact as it was intended to be".